Ontica/Empiria.Land.OnlineServices/README.md

 ### Overview

-Provides Empiria Land online services for citizens, such as document recording requests and certificates emission.
+Provides Empiria Land online services for all interested people, such as document recording requests, certified copies and real estate certificates emission.

 ### Quick start

-This project is being built with Angular 6 and TypeScript.
+This project is being built with Angular 7 and TypeScript 3.

 It uses [Angular CLI](https://github.com/angular/angular-cli), so both the CLI and generated project, have dependencies that require Node 8.9 or higher, together with NPM 5.5.1 or higher.